interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/nominal_planning/conflict_equal_priority_not_permitted/conflict_equal_priority_not_permitted.md

 ## Resources
 ### flight_intents
-If the tested USS does permit conflict with equal priority, the FlightIntentsResource must be None to prevent the execution of the test.
+If the jurisdiction in which these tests are being conducted does not have a priority level at which conflicts are not allowed, the FlightIntentsResource must be None to prevent the execution of the test.

 Otherwise, the FlightIntentsResource must provide the following flight intents: